Gramli/WeatherApi-VSA/README.md

 Main motivation is to write practical example of simple API using Vertical Slice Architecture and then compare it to same API designed by Clean Architecture.

 ## Architecture
+Project folows **[Vertical Slice Architecture](https://www.jimmybogard.com/vertical-slice-architecture/)** which instead of separation of technical concerns it encapsulating business logic of specific feature into vertical slice.
+So for example against [Clean Architecture](https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture), one vertical slice is cross section of all layers like in picture below.

 ![Project Vertical Slice Architecture Diagram](./doc/img/chart.png)

+As this project is simple API, I decided to represent one vertical slice (or feature) as CRUD operation with some aditional business logic.
+Vertical slices should'nt reference each other so shared code is in Domain folder, for example WeatherService which is adapter to Weatherbit.Client project or DbContext is in Domain.
+Every feature(slice) folder contains a similiar structure:
+* request query or command - holds request parameters/data
+* request handler - implementation of business logic
+* specification holder - validation rules
+* configuration - registering of classes into IoC container and minimal api endpoints.

+Some slices also contains Dto objects, mapper profiles etc.., just all specific to feature(slice).

 ## Comparsion of Vertical Slice Architecture and Clean Architecture